-Being a personal trainer is a great career for people who are passionate about exercise and enjoy helping others.
-It can be a bit confusing trying to work out the best way to get started in this business, so here we explain everything you need to know to understand the process of getting qualified and becoming a personal trainer in the United Kingdom…
+Being a personal trainer is a great way to make a living if you’re someone who is passionate about exercise and enjoys helping other people.
+It can be a bit hard to figure out the best way to get started as a PT, so here we explain exactly how to become a personal trainer in the UK…

 What do I need to be a personal trainer?

-The level 2 gym instructor course (also known as a fitness instructor course) is most people’s entry point to a career in the fitness industry.
+The level 2 gym instructor course (also known as a fitness instructor course) is the starting point in the careers of most personal trainers and other fitness industry professionals.

-By itself it entitles one to work as a gym instructor for a gym, health club, or other fitness establishment in the UK and internationally.
+By itself, it entitles one to work as a gym instructor for a gym, health club or any other kind of fitness establishment in the UK and in many other countries.

-As a level 2 qualification it is at the same level as a general certificate of secondary education (GCSE), so it is not difficult to get for people who do the necessary study.
+As a level 2 qualification, it is at the same level as a school GCSE, so it’s not difficult to complete this course for people who do the necessary study.
 We have a 93% first-time pass rate for students on our gym instructor courses.

-When studied on a part-time basis the course takes six weeks, and when studied full-time only eight days.
+When studied on a part-time basis, the course takes six weeks.
+When studied full-time, it takes only eight days.

-We offer any of our one day CPD courses free with our gym instructor course.
+We can deliver the course on a part-time or a full-time basis to suit the requirements of our students.
+We also offer any of our one-day CPD courses free with our gym instructor course.

-The level 3 personal trainer course entitles a person to work for themselves as a personal trainer in the UK and internationally.
+The level 3 personal trainer course entitles a person to work for themselves as a personal trainer in the UK and in many foreign countries.

-At level 3 it is at the same level as an A-level or a BTEC National Diploma and as such is a more challenging course than the level 2 gym, but we have an 85% first-time pass rate for students on our personal trainer courses.
+At qualification level 3, it’s at the same level as an A-level or a BTEC National Diploma, so it’s a larger and more challenging course than the level 2 gym, but we have an 85% first-time pass rate for students on our personal trainer courses.

-When studied on a part-time basis the course takes five months, and when studied full-time only 3 weeks.
+When studied on a part-time basis the course takes five months.
+When studied full-time, it takes only three weeks.

 Anyone who does not already have the prerequisite level 2 gym course can study both the level 2 and level 3 courses with one of our combined course packages which take slightly longer but are much better value than studying both courses separately.

-The first aid certificate, sometimes known as an emergency first aid at work qualification, is a Health and Safety Executive (HSE) recognised certification.
+The first aid certificate, sometimes known as an Emergency First Aid at Work qualification, is a Health and Safety Executive (HSE) recognized training course.